seopanel/Seo-Panel-Docs/user_guide/settings.rst

 4) **Connect to your google account**

 	Each user needs to **connect** to their own google account to provide access to their webmaster tools, analytics etc

-      :ref:`How to connect to google account? <user_guide/my_account>`

-      .. include:: user_guide/my_account
+	.. include:: google_connection.rst

 ~~~~~~~~~~~~~~~~